br3v1an5/Scarlett/README.md

    6. All css styles are defined under assets/css/style.css
    7. Template uses bootstrap 3 feel free to make it compatible with bootstrap 4

- Please feel free to create a PR to upload your mopifications.
+ Please feel free to create a PR to upload your mopifications.<br>
- And if you like this then don't forget to give this repo a star.
+ And if you like this then don't forget to give this repo a star.<br>
- Issues section is open for suggestions and issues.
+ Issues section is open for suggestions and issues.<br>
  Thank you